-Besides the Masca Valley there are several other beautiful hiking paths to discover there.
+Besides the Masca Valley, there are several other beautiful hiking paths to discover there.
 For those who plan to rest in a nice place nearby Teno after an extensive hike e.g. Garachico is a very good destination!
-Also Los Gigantes and Los Silos aren’t far away and definitely worth a visit.
+Also, Los Gigantes and Los Silos aren’t far away and definitely worth a visit.

 If you do not enjoy hiking big tracks, take an easy road to walk.
-Montaña Blanca is located in the Teide National Park, and while it’s one of the easiest walks in the National Parks, it also provides you an astonishing view at the end.
+Montaña Blanca is located in the Teide National Park, and while it’s one of the easiest walks in the National Parks, it also provides you with an astonishing view at the end.

 The island offers dense forests, barren volcanic landscapes and gigantic cliffs!
 Everything you ever dreamt of as a fan of diverse nature.